Emulsion/Unity/README.md

 # PAT
-'The original AI of the PAT mainframe'
+'The original AI of the Unity mainframe'

 This is a program of LogTronics and is an AI written in Python.